y-crdt/ypy/README.md

 ## Tests

 All tests are located in `/tests`.
-You can run them with `pytest`.
+There is a `test` environment matrix defined in `pyproject.toml` that will run `pytest` against `py37` through `py310`.

 ```
-hatch run pytest
+hatch run test:pytest
 ```

 ## Build Ypy :

-Build the library as a wheel and store them in `target/wheels` :
+Build the library as a wheel and store them in `target/wheels`:

 ```
 hatch run maturin build